-Since the 2019 Plan, localized flooding has occurred at Evans Road due to beaver dams, and minor flooding has been observed at Hayes Road, near Moharimet Road and Nute Road, at the Bellamy River crossing.
-To mitigate future events, the Town replaced a stream crossing at Hayes Road over Dube Brook with an NH DES-approved structure and replaced the Nute Rd bridge over Bellamy River in 2021; the Town has the design, permits, and funding to replace the Freshet Road bridge/culvert in 2025 or 2026.
+Since the 2019 Plan, localized flooding has occurred at Evans Road due to beaver dams and minor flooding at Hayes Road by Mohairmet Road and Nute Road at Bellamy River crossing.
+To mitigate future events, the Town replaced a stream crossing at Hayes Road over Dube Brook with an NH DES-approved structure and replaced the Nute Rd bridge over Bellamy River in 2021; the Town has design, permits, and funding to replace the Freshet Road bridge/culvert in 2025 or 2026.

-With the increase in storm intensity and frequency likely due to climate change, there are concerns that the areas mentioned already will be challenged even more, making Madbury more vulnerable to flooding.
+With the increase in storm intensity and frequency likely due to climate change, there are concerns that the areas mentioned already will be challenged even more making Madbury more vulnerable to flooding.
 The Town will continue to monitor these areas and make stormwater management improvements when possible as funding becomes available.